Mountains on Fire

 Mountains on Fire (Berge in Flammen) is a 1931 German war film directed by Karl Hartl and Luis Trenker and starring Trenker, Lissy Arna and Luigi Serventi.
-The film was based on Luis Trenker's novel of the same title, partly based on his own experiences.
+The film was developed from Luis Trenker's novel of the same title, partly based on his own experiences.
 Separate French and English-language productions were also made.

 Synopsis

 Shortly before the First World War, an Italian and an Austrian take part in a mountaineering expedition together.
 Not long afterwards they find themselves fighting on different sides.
 The plot also features references to the mines on the Italian front.